My sexual thoughts

-- Do you have sexual thoughts about children in the following age range?
+- Do you have sexual thoughts about children who are:

 - How often do you have these thoughts?

-- Are you aware of what triggers your sexual thoughts about children? (e.g. a sight, sound, an image, a person, mood or situation)
+- Does anything in particular trigger your sexual thoughts about children?
+For example a sight, sound, an image, a person, mood or situation, use of pornography

 - Do you have sexual thoughts about adults?

-- If the answer to Q6 is yes which sexual thoughts do you have most often?
+- If the answer to question 6 is yes, which sexual thoughts do you have most often?

-- If the answer to Q6 is no and you have only ever had sexual thoughts about children how long have you been aware of this?
+- If you answered ‘no’ to question 6 and you have only ever had sexual thoughts about children, how long have you been aware of this?